 This study was approved by the local ethics committee (S-595/2016).
-Between June 2011 and February 2017 PSMA-PET/CT was performed for 177 consecutive men with newly diagnosed, treatment-naive and biopsy-proven prostate cancer in the Department of Nuclear Medicine, University Hospital Heidelberg.
-Fortyeight patients received androgen deprivation at the time of PSMA-PET/CT.
-These men were excluded from analysis due to possible effects of androgens on PSMA uptake (18-20).
-Because of an interval different to 60 ± 10 minutes between injection of the tracer and acquisition another 20 patients were not included in the study.
+Between June 2011 and February 2017, PSMA PET/CT was performed for 177 consecutive men with newly diagnosed, treatmentnaïve, and biopsy-proven prostate cancer in the Department of Nuclear Medicine, University Hospital Heidelberg.
+Forty-eight patients received androgen deprivation at the time of PSMA PET/CT.
+These men were excluded from analysis because of possible effects of androgens on PSMA uptake (18-20).
+Because of an interval different from 60 ± 10 min between injection of the tracer and acquisition, another 20 patients were not included in the study.
 We chose this interval in clinical routine for better interindividual comparability.
-From the remaining 109 men, sufficient clinical data was available for a total of 104 patients included in this analysis.
-All 104 patients underwent biopsy (48.1% multiparametric MRI/ transrectal ultrasound (TRUS)- fusion biopsy, 51.9% TRUS-guided biopsy) before imaging.
+From the remaining 109 men, sufficient clinical data were available for a total of 104 patients included in this analysis.
+All 104 patients underwent biopsy (48.1% multiparametric MRI/TRUS-fusion biopsy, 51.9% TRUS-guided biopsy) before imaging.

-For 67 patients (64.42%), an additional multiparametric MRI scan of the prostate was performed - in the majority of cases within the preparation for biopsy.
-28 men (26.92%) underwent surgery (radical prostatectomy) after PSMA-PET/CT.
-Only patients (n = 42) with additional MRI scans and histopathological data from surgery and clearly delineated, healthy tissue in the prostate were used for intraprostatic SUV comparison between normal and malignant prostate tissue to avoid incorrect measurements.
-For correlation with clinical parameters all patients (n = 104) were included except one patient with missing current PSA value.
+For 67 patients (64.42%), an additional multiparametric MRI scan of the prostate was obtained-in most cases within the preparation for biopsy.
+Twenty-eight men (26.92%) underwent surgery (radical prostatectomy) after PSMA PET/CT.
+Only patients (n = 42) with additional MRI scans and histopathologic data from surgery and clearly delineated, healthy tissue in the prostate were used for intraprostatic SUV comparison between normal and malignant prostate tissue to avoid incorrect measurements.
+For correlation with clinical parameters, all patients (n = 104) were included except 1 patient with missing current PSA value.

-PSMA-PET/CT Imaging
+PSMA PET/CT Imaging

-The synthesis of 68Ga-PSMA-11 (median 200.5 MBq, range 92 - 338) was done as described by Eder et al. (21).
-60 \pm 10 minutes after intravenous injection of the tracer, PET/CT imaging was performed with a Biograph PET/CT 6 (n = 59) and mCT Flow (n = 45) scanner (Siemens, Erlangen, Germany).
+The synthesis of 68 Ga-PSMA-11 (median, 200.5 MBq; range, 92- 338 MBq) was done as described by Eder et al. (21).
+After intravenous injection of the tracer (60 ± 10 min), PET/CT imaging was performed with a Biograph PET/CT 6 (n = 59) and mCT Flow (n = 45) scanner (Siemens).

-A non-contrast enhanced CT scan (130 keV, 80 mAs; CareDose) was performed for attenuation correction of the PET scan.
-Static emission scans, corrected for dead time, scatter and decay, were acquired from the vertex to the mid-thighs, requiring eight bed positions with 3 min per bed position.
-The images were reconstructed using an OSEM algorithm with 4 iterations and 8 subsets and Gaussian filtering to an in-plane spatial resolution of 5 mm at full-width at half-maximum.
+An unenhanced CT scan (130 keV, 80 mAs; CareDose) was obtained for attenuation correction of the PET scan.
+Static emission scans, corrected for dead time, scatter, and decay, were acquired from the vertex to the mid thighs, requiring 8 bed positions with 3 min per bed position.
+The images were reconstructed using an ordered-subset expectation maximization algorithm with 4 iterations and 8 subsets and gaussian filtering to an in-plane spatial resolution of 5 mm in full width at half maximum.
 The CT scan was reconstructed with a B30 or B31 kernel to a slice thickness of 5 mm with an increment of 2.5 mm.
-For comparability of SUV values between Biograph 6 and mCT Flow we used the equivalence-SUV provided by Biograph mCT-Flow-related software syngo.
+For comparability of SUVs between the Biograph 6 and mCT Flow, we used the equivalence SUV provided by Biograph mCT-Flow- related software syngo.

-Evaluation of PSMA-PET/CT images was performed by two board certified nuclear medicine physicians and one board certified radio-oncologist by consensus.
-According to clinical routine at our institution, physicians were not blinded to patients characteristic.
-For imaging evaluation, SUV{max} was measured in gluteal muscle, intraprostatic lesion and for patients with available MRI and pathology report in healthy prostate tissue.
+PSMA PET/CT images were evaluated by 2 board-certified nuclear medicine physicians and 1 board-certified radiooncologist by consensus.
+According to clinical routine at our institution, physicians were not masked to patient characteristic.
+For imaging evaluation, SUV{max} was measured in gluteal muscle, intraprostatic lesion, and for patients with available MRI and pathology report in healthy prostate tissue.
 For calculation of the SUV{max} of intraprostatic lesions, we drew a volume of interest around the area with the highest GS, indicated by biopsy results.
 A volume of interest of 10 ± 0.15 cm3 for gluteal muscle and 1 ± 0.06 cm3 for healthy prostate tissue was chosen.
-Healthy prostate tissue was selected in correlation with MRI and, if available, the pathology report after subsequent prostatectomy.
-For our analysis we chose SUV{max} , because it offers a greater reproducibility compared to SUV{mean} , as it doesn't dependent on the size of the volume of interest (3).